 - On the balcony outside

-YOU MAY ALSO ENJOY MAKING THIS FALL LEAF DANCERS NATURE CRAFT!
+YOU’LL ALSO ENJOY MAKING THIS FALL LEAF DANCERS NATURE CRAFT!

 Does dried orange garland attract bugs?